yatish27/salesforce_bulk_api/README.md

 [Databasedotcom](https://github.com/heroku/databasedotcom)

-You can use username password combo, OmniAuth, Oauth2 You can as many records possible in the Array.
+You can use username password combo, OmniAuth, Oauth2 You can use as many records possible in the Array.
 Governor limits are taken care of inside the gem.

 	require 'salesforce_bulk_api'